Pro-working; an effective solution beyond co-working

 Interaction recently designed and built a 13,000 sq ft space in Bath for Clarendon Business Centres that takes pro-working to the next level.
 Julian Cooper (pictured above), Managing Director of Clarendon Business Centres discusses working with Interaction to create an inspirational pro-working hub:

-Q. What prompted your decision to bring a pro-working space to Bath, and generally?
+Q: What prompted your decision to bring a pro-working space to Bath, and generally?

-My team and I had been looking for a sizeable and suitable space in Bath for a number of years; somewhere that was central but also large enough to accommodate different sized office spaces, breakout and meeting areas.
+A: My team and I had been looking for a sizeable and suitable space in Bath for a number of years; somewhere that was central but also large enough to accommodate different sized office spaces, breakout and meeting areas.
 When we came across Cambridge House, it ticked every box and had the potential for us, with the help of Interaction, to transform it into a luxurious working environment in an area that is a thriving hub for growing businesses.

-Q. Why is pro-working an effective solution beyond co-working?
+Q: Why is pro-working an effective solution beyond co-working?

-Co-workers and pro-workers both look to collaborate, network, exchange skills and knowledge share.
+A: Co-workers and pro-workers both look to collaborate, network, exchange skills and knowledge share.
 Pro-working adds value by providing a surrounding that will ensure clients get the best first impression of your working environment, and have no uncertainty about the integrity and competency of your business.
 Providing an inspirational working environment for businesses will not only attract and retain the best staff but often results in higher morale.
 With the selection of different sized offices, productivity is higher as you are guaranteed privacy.
 By elevating these facilities, we’re giving businesses quality foundations to help them grow and continue to be successful.
 At Clarendon we provide flexible working and offer our clients the flexibility to use us on a daily, weekly or monthly rate basis.

-Q. What do you see for the future of pro-working?
+Q: What do you see for the future of pro-working?

-I certainly see more companies having higher expectations when they look at office space.
+A: I certainly see more companies having higher expectations when they look at office space.
 The UK is the leading global serviced office sector, with the largest and most mature market, accounting for over a third (36%) of the worldwide serviced office footprint.
 The main contributing factors that have made pro-working as successful as it is comes down to office space that is, in a prime and accessible location, high-quality and stylish interior, friendly and professional front of house staff and a safe and secure working environment with onsite facilities such as showers and breakout areas.

 All office workers expect to have IT facilities and spacious offices, but it is the extra details that raises this to another level, and these factors certainly contribute to the rise and continuing prevalence of pro-working.